drewdrop/Colocation-Index/README.md

 ### Installation
 The core call module is ot.
-Install the module by "pip install POT". install CUDA
+Install the module by "pip install POT"
+install CUDA

 ### Files